 Another thing I love to do from time to time is to ask them interview-style questions like, “Tell me about your favorite thing to do” or “What is your favorite place to go?
 What do you love about it?”
 As your kids get older, your questions may change, but the principle remains: take advantage of your time with your kids in the car, ask them deep, open-ended questions, and enjoy their answers.
 Recently my daughter told me, “Mommy, I love our long drives together as a family.
 We always get so much time to talk.”
 I feel the same way!

 3. Go on “dates” with one kid at a time

-With 3 kids, life can get a little bit crazy, and we don’t always get special one-on-one time with each kiddo.
-We have to be intentional to schedule it to make sure it happens.
-We’ve started having mommy or daddy take each kid on a special outing to allow for special time to connect with them.
+With 3 kids, life can get a little hectic, and we don’t always get special one-on-one time with each kiddo.
+We have to be intentional in scheduling it to make sure it happens.
+We’ve started having mommy or daddy take each kid on a special outing to allow for a special time to connect with them.
 And we never regret it.
-Even if its just a walk around the block, those alone times can be so precious and really allow for them to open up to us in conversation.
+Even if it’s just a walk around the block, those alone times can be so precious and allow them to open up to us in conversation.

 4. Be completely available to them during reconnection times

-There is so much we can all gain by connecting more deeply with our kids through conversation.
-They have so many great things to say that are so easy to miss in the midst of our busy days.
-But, if we can set aside a few special times and spaces each day for deep conversations, it can make the world of difference!
+We can all gain so much by connecting more deeply with our kids through conversation.
+They have so many great things to say that are easy to miss amid our busy days.
+But setting aside a few special times and spaces each day for deep conversations can make a world of difference!